 Congress intentionally works against stereotypical representations of the ‘other’ by providing a platform for direct address to the public.
 It puts faces and names and stories to ‘difference’, subverting dominant narratives of what it means to be living in contemporary society and our hugely inter-connected world.

-Collaborating with a cross-section of our diverse community, CONGRESS is a citizens’ assembly and a platform for people to have their say and be heard.
-CONGRESS connects the personal with the political by match making citizens with professional wordsmiths.
-Ten professional writers and ten community members will be invited to meet to work together to write and deliver their own first speech.
-These writers and speakers will be curated by All The Queens Men, guided by principles of gender diversity, culturally diversity, pan- demographics, geographic diversity and inclusive of abilities.
-Together, these couples will create first speeches for those often unheard; public declarations that address personal visions for our collective future.
+Congress connects the personal with the political by match making citizens with professional wordsmiths.
+Ten professional writers and ten community members have been invited to meet to work together to write and deliver the citizen’s own first speech.
+Together, these couples have created first speeches for those often unheard; public declarations that address personal visions for our collective future.

-Congress speeches written by Benjamin Law, Suzie Miller, Melanie Joosten, Richard Watts, Bryan Andy, Carly Findlay, Alia Gabres, Cynthia Troup, Solomon Salew, Terry Barnes.
+Wordsmiths: Benjamin Law, Suzie Miller, Melanie Joosten, Richard Watts, Roger Monk, Carly Findlay, Alia Gabres, Cynthia Troup, Solomon Salew, Terry Barnes

 Dancers: Lorna Hannan, Tama Tatau, Jungle City Studios, Orlando and Juno de Zwart, Wade Sera-Matiara aka Flyoi